 Commercial Advertisements with E-Mail

-DLS takes a zero tolerance approach to the sending of Unsolicited Commercial E-mail (UCE) (or “spam”) over our network.
+DLS does not allow sending of Unsolicited Commercial E-mail (UCE) (or “spam”) over our network.
 Very simply, this means that customers of DLS may not use or permit others to use our network to transact in UCE.
-Customers of DLS may not host, or permit hosting of, sites or information that are advertised by UCE (“spamvertised”) from other networks.
 Violations of this policy carry severe penalties, including termination of service and monetary fines.

-Violation of DLS’s spam policy may be reported to email@example.com.
+Violation of DLS’s UCE policy may be reported to email@example.com.